Mendocino County, CA, 2 hours north of San Francisco Bay Area, beckons. Pack a corkscrew and hiking boots. Let your Mendocino road trip begin.

-Mendocino County, California, about two hours north of the San Francisco Bay Area, welcomes visitors with wineries, hotels, restaurants, and the county's majestic tapestry of ancient redwoods seeking a heartfelt hug.
-If a romantic redux is on tap, consider one of the region's rustic cabins to fan the flames or an elevated stay in a vintage water tower.
-Tap into a frothy brew trail, slip into a kayak or take to the practice of Shinrin-Yoku, or forest bathing, with a variety of new getaway packages perfectly timed to tempt both mind and soul.
-It's time to pack a corkscrew and hiking boots and let the Mendocino County road trip begin.
+About two hours north of the San Francisco Bay Area, Mendocino County, California, welcomes visitors with wineries, hotels, restaurants, and the county’s majestic tapestry of ancient redwoods seeking a heartfelt hug.
+If a romantic redux is on tap, consider one of the region’s rustic cabins to fan the flames or an elevated stay in a vintage water tower.
+Tap into a frothy brew trail, slip into a kayak, or take to the practice of Shinrin-Yoku, or forest bathing, with various new getaway packages perfectly timed to tempt both mind and soul.
+It’s time to pack a corkscrew and hiking boots and let the Mendocino County road trip begin.

 Refresh in the Mendocino County Redwoods

 My mother always said that a trip from our home in San Francisco to the redwood forest was good for what ails you.
 If we came down with a cold, and it was the weekend, off we went to our cabin in the redwoods.
-And Mendocino County has plenty of healing forests like Montgomery Woods State Preserve, one of California's most magnificent virgin redwood groves.
+And Mendocino County has many healing forests, like Montgomery Woods State Preserve, one of California’s most magnificent virgin redwood groves.

 Socially Distance in Natural Beauty